bertolo1988/flight-scrappper/README.md

 To start the flight-scrapper with the default values just type `$ node app.js`.
 If you want to define an option just use `$ node app.js option1=value options2=value`.

+## Output

 `FlightScrapper.run` will return a promise wich will resolve into the number of inserted documents or into an error.

-##### Example 1:
-`$ node app.js`
-Will use the following default values.

-##### Example 2:
-`$ node app.js targetDate=23-05-2017 from=NYC periods=3`

-Will use all default values while overriding targetDate, departure aeroport and periods.
-The data will represent the available flights between New York ('NYC') and Paris ('PAR') in the following dates 25-05, 27-05, 29-05 of 2017.
-Note that the first date being queried is targetDate + interval.

-## Output

-The resulting data that will have the following fields:
+The resulting data that will be stored has the following fields:

 	{
 		_id,
 		from,
 		to,
 		airline,
+		stops,
+		time: {
 			date,
 			departure,
 			duration,
-		queried,
-		price,
+			queried
+		},
+		price:{
+			amount,
 			currency
+		}
 	}

 ## Tests